Customizing yt: The Configuration and Plugin Files¶

 /does/not/exist): The default path certain submodules of yt look in for supplemental data files.

-The plugin file is a means of creating custom fields, quantities, data objects, colormaps, and other code classes and objects to be used in future yt sessions without modifying the source code directly.
+Plugin files are a means of creating custom fields, quantities, data objects, colormaps, and other code executable functions or classes to be used in future yt sessions without modifying the source code directly.

-To force the plugin file to be parsed, call the function
+To enable a plugin file, call the function

 enable_plugins() at the top of your script.

-You can tell that your plugins file is being parsed by watching for a logging
+You can tell that your system plugin file is being parsed by watching for a logging

 message when you import yt.
 Note that both the